On Eagleson's theorem in the non-stationary setup: Preliminaries and examples

-This condition (with an appropriate $\mu$) is satisfies for appropriate $B$'s and norms $\|\cdot\|$ for many sequential and random dynamical systems (see \cite{ABR}, \cite{B1}, \cite{Buzzi}, \cite{DFGTV1}, \cite{DFGTV2}, \cite{HafSDS}, \cite{HK} and \cite{Kif LimThms}, \cite{MSU} and references therein), where in the latter random case $T_j=T_{\te^j\om}$ is a random stationary sequence of maps built over an invertible ergodic probability preserving system $(\Om,\cF,P,\te)$ and a family of maps $T_\om,\,\om\in\Om$.
-We note that in most of the above references $B$ is a normed space which is dense in $L^p(\mu)$ for any finite $p\geq1$.
-Note that in the setup of \cite{ABR} our conditions hold true with the random ``projected" tower (see Theorem 2.5 there). \end{example}
+This condition (with an appropriate $\mu$) is satisfied for appropriate $B$'s and norms $\|\cdot\|$ for many sequential and random dynamical systems, where in many of the examples we can even replace $\|f\circ T^n\|_{L^\infty(\mu)}$ with the corresponding $L^1(\mu)$-norm.
+We refer the readers to \cite{ABR}, \cite{B1}, \cite{Buzzi}, \cite{DFGTV1}, \cite{DFGTV2}, \cite{HafSDS}, \cite{HK} and \cite{Kif LimThms}, \cite{MSU} and references therein.
+We note that in some of these papers the case when $T_j=T_{\te^j\om}$ is a random stationary family of maps is considered, where $(\Om,\cF,P,\te)$ is a measure preserving system, and $T_\om,\,\om\in\Om$ is a measurable in $\om$ family of maps.
+We note that in most of the above papers $B$ is a normed space which is dense in $L^p(\mu)$ for every finite $p\geq1$.

+Remark that in \cite{ABR} the authors obtained almost sure rates of mixing for certain classes random hyperbolic maps $T_\om$.
+The authors of \cite{ABR} show that these maps admit a random tower extension $(\Del_\om, F_\om)$, first introduced in \cite{BBM} (which generalizes \cite{Y2} to the random case).
+The random tower inherits the random hyperbolic structure from the original maps $T_\om$, and after collapsing stable manifolds, the statistical properties of the original maps (with respect to the random physical measure) are reduces to the resulting ``projected" random tower $(\bar \Del_\om, \bar F_\om)$, see \cite[Section 2.3]{ABR}.
+A direct application of \cite[Theorem 2.5]{ABR} shows that Assumption \ref{Ass1} holds true (for $P$-a.a. $\om$) on the projected tower with $B=B_\om$ being space of H\"older continuous functions on $\Del_\om$ and $\mu=\mu_\om$, where $\mu_\om$ is the absolutely continuous equivariant measure (i.e. $(\bar F_\om)_*\mu_\om=\mu_{\te \om}$). \end{example}

 \begin{example}[Non-stationary mixing stochastic processes] Let $X=\{X_j\}$ be a sequence of random variables defined on the same probability space $(\cE,\cF,\mu)$.
 For each $n\leq m$ we denote by $\cF_{n,m}$ the $\sig$-algebra generated by the random variables $X_{n},X_{n+1},...,X_{n+m}$.
 Let $\cF_{n,\infty}$ denote the $\sig$-algebra generated by the random variables $X_{j},\,j\geq n$.
 For any two sub-$\sig$-algebras $\cG$ and $\cH$ of $\cF$, set